Jamaurz/Show-National-Contiguity-with-a-Force-Directed-Graph/README.md

-# Visualize Data with a Scatterplot Graph
+# Show National Contiguity with a Force Directed Graph
-User Story: I can see performance time visualized in a scatterplot graph.
+User Story: I can see a Force-directed Graph that shows which countries share borders.

-User Story: I can mouse over a plot to see a tooltip with additional details.
+User Story: I can see each country's flag on its node.

 ## How it works
 [http://codepen.io/Jamaurz/full/dvpNKo/](http://codepen.io/Jamaurz/full/dvpNKo/)